The Prince is a 16th century classic of political strategy, power, and effective governance.

 Now you see where I’m going: we need good people equipped with the same weapons of the bad people!

-Godfather of Power Moves
+Godfather of Power Strategies

 And, in a way, we find a touch of Machiavelli also in the message of Jordan Peterson, author of 12 Rules for Life (in the idea of the need for evil in good people).